WartyMN/F256-FileManager/documentation/using.md

 Easy-peasy, lemon-squeezy.
 Use the '0','1', and/or '2' keys to get the source and destination disks showing in the left and right panes.
 It doesn't matter which is at left or right.
 Once you have that set up, make sure the source disk pane is active (bright green).
 Use `<TAB>` or left/right cursor keys if necessary.
 Now hit the 'c' button.
 The Copy menu item shows a series of arrows ('<<<<' or '>>>>') to help you understand which way it will copy when you hit 'c'.
 That's it.
 The progress bar will let you know when the copy is complete.
 File copy is pretty fast on an SD card, but if  you were copy a large file, say "fm.pgZ" from the SD card to a floppy in a 1541 drive, well, that would give you an idea of what computing was like in the 1980s.

+#### I want to delete a file

+Select the file you want to delete, and use `<DELETE>` or `x`, then confirm you want to delete the file.

+#### I want to rename a file

+Select the file you want to rename, hit `r`, then type in the new name for the file.

+#### I want to view the contents of a file as text

+Select the file you want to view, and hit `t`.
+The entire file will be loaded into extended memory, and then displayed one screen at a time.
+Embedded line breaks are respected, and word wrapping will be used when necessary.
+Hit `<SPACE>` to display the next page, or `<RUN/STOP>` to exit the text viewer and return to the main screen.

+!Text View Example(view_text.png)

+#### I want to view the contents of a file as hex data

+Select the file you want to view, and hit `h`.
+The entire file will be loaded into extended memory, and then displayed one screen at a time.
+Each byte in the file will be displayed first in hex, then as raw character data to the right.
+Hit `<SPACE>` to display the next page, or `<RUN/STOP>` to exit the hex viewer and return to the main screen.

+!Hex View Example(view_hex.png)

+#### I want to load a SuperBASIC program

+Select the BASIC program file you want to load, and hit `<ENTER>` or `<l>`. f/manager will load it into extended memory at 0x28000, display a reminder to type `xgo` when you get to SuperBASIC, and wait for you to hit a key.
+It will then call up SuperBASIC from flash.
+At the SuperBASIC prompt, type the xgo command and hit `<ENTER>`.
+That tells SuperBASIC that it should load in the data it will find at 0x28000 as if it was a program, and do `RUN`.

+### Working with Memory

+- documentation coming soon...

+### Loading files and other applications

+- documentation coming soon... in the meantime, if you select a .pgz or .pgx application, you can just hit ENTER or "l" to load it. f/manager will turn over the file to pexec, and it will fire it up for you.

 #### I want to load a music .mod file